Annamarie2019/deposit/confirm-deposit.md

 To run the code,

-1. Save the code to a .js file in your flare folder.
+1. Save the code to a .txt file in your flare folder.

    ```javascript
    // You must have web3 installed